Biometric clocking in machines – Good or bad idea?

 Each year businesses lose staggering amounts of revenue due to time theft and attendance fraud.
-A troubling example of this featured on our screens last week in Channel 4 documentary ‘Saving Poundstretcher.’
+A troubling example of this featured on our screens last week in the Channel 4 documentary ‘Saving Poundstretcher.’

 The series sees retail guru Chris Edwards step in to introduce make or break tactics to boost sales, as the high street giant reaches crisis point.
 When delving into areas for improvement, the rota systems were evaluated, and it was discovered that staff had been adding time onto rota sheets and being paid for work they never did.
 Multiply that cost across all of Poundstretcher’s UK stores and the financial loss to the business is astronomical.